sandialabs/snl-quest/README.md

 If you cloned the GitHub repository, you can execute a `git pull` command in the terminal/cmd while in the root of the QuESt directory.
 If you haven't modified any source code, there should be no conflicts.

 If you downloaded an archive of the master branch or a release version archive, you can download the latest release version as if it were a fresh install.
-You can drag and drop your old data directory so that you do not hae to download all the data again if you would like.
+You can drag and drop your old data directory so that you do not have to download all the data again if you would like.

 ### QuESt Data Manager
 <a id="faq-data-manager"></a>